mendelsshop/sideway_space_invaders/README.md

 Use space to shoot a bullet can kill any enemy spaceship (<) on the x axis of the bullet.
 If your spaceship bumps into an enemy spaceship you lose.
 If you make to the end of the board without bumping into another spaceship you win!.
+You will know when you lose when this appears ⦓.